Missouri/Illinois Chapter

 Widely recognized as a leading authority in UAS operations, John is an international subject matter expert, distinguished speaker, and trainer.
 He has led training initiatives across the country and played a key role in launching or revitalizing hundreds of public safety UAS programs nationwide.
 With tens of thousands of UAS flight hours, John has responded to numerous critical incidents and hundreds of tactical operations.
 His unwavering commitment to training, collaboration, and technological advancement continues to drive UAS proficiency and strengthen team capabilities across the industry.
 John also leads several active roles in state and national legislative efforts and is a liaison for the Missouri Law Enforcement Legal Coalition.

-John currently serves the Law Enforcement Drone Association (LEDA) as a Steering Committee Member, senior Instructor, and the Missouri & Illinois State Chapter President.
+John currently serves the Law Enforcement Drone Association (LEDA) as a Steering Committee Member, senior Instructor, and the Missouri & Illinois Chapter President.
 His goal is to be a resource for public safety agencies across both states and to support the growth of UAS training and program development in alignment with LEDA’s national standards.

 Tom Davis